Limited vacancies available for 2020. For enquiries please email email@example.com

 Gowrie Carlton Learning Precinct

-Opening in January 2020, the 98 place service will be Melbourne’s first integrated learning centre, providing educational opportunities across early and primary years.
+The 98-place service that opened its doors in January 2020 is Melbourne’s first integrated learning centre, providing educational opportunities across early and primary years.
 The service is co-located with Carlton Primary School and the unique design provides opportunity for community building through shared spaces and close connections with the school, maternal and child health services, parenting services and playgroups as well as the wider community.

 We deliver and demonstrate high quality, responsive programs for children through: